Written byRivers Wong

 - Click the above button to download iBoysoft Data Recovery for Mac on your computer, then follow the on-screen wizard to finish the installation.

 - This data recovery software will begin to scan the selected disk for you sector by sector.
 The scan process may take a while, which depends on the size of your disk.
-For the best recovery results, wait patiently until the whole scan process completes.
+For the best recovery results, wait patiently until the whole scan process is completed.

 - Once the scanning is over, all found files will be listed.
 You can manually filter the found results with file type, size, and date.
 If all you want to recover are photos, you can click Type and choose Graphics, then only photos will be listed.